 Not much further beyond the Cabazon Outlets are the Cabazon Dinosaurs which stand tall in front of a dino museum!
-You can pose for a photo in front of these famous roadside attractions and if you visit on the weekend, make sure to check out the Wafflesaurus Truck for some sweet treats.
+You can pose for a photo in front of these famous roadside attractions.

 They have been repainting the dinosaurs differently too so you can have a different experience each trip to Palm Springs, this is always a fun stop driving on your way or leaving your weekend in Palm Springs.

 If you were a kid from the 1980s, you may recognize these bad boys from PeeWee’s Big Adventure!
 They have also starred in a few other videos including a music video Tears for Fears, “Everybody Wants to Rule the World.”

 You can also pay to go into the robotic dinosaur garden, this area is more geared toward families and kids but it’s still fun.
 Admission includes access to the dinosaur garden, robotic dinosaur exhibits, a dinosaur dig, and you can climb inside the T-Rex and look out his mouth!